Local businesses donate medical supplies to Wichita hospitals

 First responders are helping with moving and loading boxes at the collection point.

-Jay Golden, president of WSU is encouraging doctor’s and dentist’s offices to donate the supplies they don’t need during this time.
+Jay Golden, president of WSU, is encouraging doctors and dentists to donate the supplies they don’t need during this time.

 “We cannot do it by ourselves,” said Golden.
 “We’re encouraging Shocker Nation and all Wichitans to rally behind this.
 Let’s come together.”